Nissim Black: Ali'yah, retirement, and conversion to Orthodox Judaism (2008–2011)

 After The Cause and Effects release, Black, now a husband and father, began questioning his Christian beliefs, turning to Messianic Judaism and convincing his wife to follow suit.
 He also started listening to artists like Common and Lauryn Hill; both developments began to strongly influence his music.
 In 2008, he contributed to Jake One's debut album, White Van Music, with the song "God Like", which received play on MTV.

 In 2009, Black released his second album, Ali'yah.
 The album spent five weeks at number 4 on CMJ's hip hop charts, while the video for its lead single, "Yesterday", also gained regular rotation on MTV.
 That same year, he performed at Bumbershoot and returned to Capitol Hill Block Party.
 He was also one of the candidates to portray rapper The Notorious B.I.G. in the 2009 biopic Notorious, a role that ultimately went to Jamal Woolard.

 Six months after the album's release, Black renounced his belief in Jesus and Christianity.
+He met members from Jews for Judaism, which helped him embark on a new path.

 No longer supporting the album's message but unable to quit his contract, he agreed to promote it, but refused to accept money outside of touring expenses and refused to perform on Shabbat.
 He officially retired in 2011 after releasing The Blackest Brown EP with friend and fellow rapper Bradley "B." Brown.
 He subsequently moved to Seward Park's Jewish community and began studying for conversion with Rabbi Simon Benzaquen at the Sephardic Bikur Holim Congregation.
 During this time, he cut off all connections to his previous career, including abandoning his position at Sportn' Life and even getting rid of his own music collection.

 Return to rapping, Nissim, and Lemala (2012–2017)

 Near the end of his conversion process, Black's son developed meningitis and had to be hospitalized, a blow to the financially struggling family.
 While praying over the situation in his study, Black discovered that a long-broken microphone had begun working again, and took this as a sign to return to music.

 He officially announced his return to music in September 2012.
 The following December, he appeared on the Shtar song "Rabbit Hole" from their album Boss EP.

-On February 26, 2013, he released the mixtape Miracle Music, his first official recording under his new stage name, Nissim.
+On February 26, 2013, he released the mixtape Miracle Music, his first official recording under his new stage name and Hebrew name, Nissim.
 The following May, he appeared at the 2013 Sasquatch!
 Music Festival.
 Following a recording session in London Bridge Studio, he released his first new album, the self-titled Nissim, on September 17.
 He closed out the year with "The Black Miracle", a Hanukkah single produced by Aish.com.

 In 2016, after relocating to Israel, Nissim collaborated with Gad Elbaz on the song "Hashem Melech 2.0" and with Lipa Schmeltzer on "Bar Mitzvah Time."
 The following year, on March 10, 2017, he released his fourth album, Lemala, which featured collaborations with Elbaz, DeScribe, Netanel Israel, and Yisroel Laub.